abinit/abinit/doc/mkdocs-user-guide/abinit.md

   * the real and reciprocal space translation vectors ( _Note_: the definition of the reciprocal vector is such that Ri.Gj= deltaij)
   * the volume of the unit cell
-  * the ratio between linear dimension of the FFT box and the sphere of plane waves, called " **boxcut** ".
+  * the ratio between linear dimension of the FFT box and the sphere of plane waves, called boxcut

-It must be above 2 for exact treatment of convolutions by FFT. [[ngfft]] has been automatically chosen to give a boxcut value larger than 2, but not much larger, since more CPU time is needed for larger FFT grids;
+It must be above 2 for exact treatment of convolutions by FFT.
+[[ngfft]] has been automatically chosen to give a boxcut value larger than 2, but not much larger, since more CPU time is needed for larger FFT grids;

   * the code also mention that for the same FFT grid you might treat (slightly) larger [[ecut]] (so, with a rather small increase of CPU time)

   * the heading for each pseudopotential which has been input